 #1.
 Social Media Marketing to be an integral part of Digital Strategy

-With the introduction of Hummingbird update last year 2013, marketers soon realized that social and engagement signals would become strategic in SEO strategy.
+With the introduction of the Hummingbird update last year 2013, marketers soon realized that social and engagement signals would become strategic in SEO strategy.

 Meanwhile, almost all businesses investing in Digital Marketing unequivocally gave significance to social networks to market and tried their best to conjunct SEO with SMM strategy.